cse-mojammel/Dog-Vs-Cat/README.md

 ## Acknowledgments

-Thanks to Sentdex for the tutorial,
+Thanks to Sentdex for the tutorial, Youtube (https://youtu.be/gT4F3HGYXf4)